 - Lavender has been shown to improve mood and lower anxiety

-- Has shown to have similar effects to benzodiazepines
+- Has been shown to have similar effects to benzodiazepines

 The Bottom Line